genomesio/genomes-io-prj/imputation2/README.md

 python runImputation.py -i ../example.23andme.txt -t 23andme -o impute_output [-n job_id]
 ```

+_Please check for other parameters with `python runImputation.py -h`_

 ## Input and Output
 ### Input
 Input is SNP data in VCF or 23andme format (see [example files](https://github.com/trvinh/genomes-io-prj/tree/master/ancestry)). *Note: the example.vcf will not work with this imputation module!!!
 It has SNPs for chromosome 1 only.*